ironcev/awesome-roslyn/readme.md

 - [RoslynPad](https://roslynpad.net/) - A cross-platform C# editor.
 Features code completion, method signature help, quick fixes, and diagnostics.
 - [RoslynQuoter](https://github.com/KirillOsenkov/RoslynQuoter) - A tool that for a given C# program generates syntax tree API calls that construct the syntax tree of that program.
 - [scriptcs](http://scriptcs.net/) - Turns C# into a powerful scripting tool.
 Features C# REPL, installation of NuGet packages, execution of scripts with a single line of code.
+- [Scripty](https://github.com/daveaglick/Scripty) - Tools to let you use Roslyn-powered C# scripts for code generation.
 - [Sharpen](http://sharpen.rocks) - A Visual Studio extension that intelligently introduces new C# language features into your existing code base.
 - [SharpLab](https://sharplab.io/) - .NET code playground.
 Displays intermediate steps and results of code compilation.
 Shows the code as compiler sees it.
 Allows selecting different branches and versions of Roslyn.
 Runs C#, VB.NET, and F# code in the browser.
 - [Testura.Code](https://github.com/Testura/Testura.Code) - A wrapper around the Roslyn API used for generation, saving and compiling C# code.
 Provides methods and helpers to generate classes, methods, statements and expressions.